- Published On

 Four of the journalists assaulted — Jolly, Jones, Olson and Schaff — also reported damage to their equipment.
 Major destruction of media equipment came, however, when rioters mobbed an area on Capitol grounds where broadcast cameras and crews were gathered.
 To date, DOJ has charged five people in connection with the large-scale attack on a media staging zone that affected at least two broadcasters:

-- Jan.
+• Jan.
 13, 2021: Peter Harding from New York State was arrested and charged with knowingly entering a restricted building and disorderly conduct.
 Federal prosecutors said he was caught on camera trying to ignite the pile of media equipment on fire.
-A status hearing is scheduled for June 23, 2023.
-(Updated April 20, 2023.)
+A status hearing is scheduled for Sept.
+27, 2024.
+(Updated Sept.
+13, 2024.)

-- June 28, 2021: Zvonimir Jurlina was arrested on charges related to destroying media equipment.
+• June 28, 2021: Zvonimir Jurlina was arrested on charges related to destroying media equipment.
 Jurlina was identified by prosecutors as kicking and stomping on media equipment and assisting in trying to light a pile of it on fire.
-As part of a plea deal, Jurlina pleaded guilty to committing an act of physical violence on Capitol grounds on April 19, 2023.
-A sentencing hearing is scheduled for July 20.
-(Updated April 20, 2023.)
+On April 19, 2023, Jurlina pleaded guilty to committing an act of physical violence on Capitol grounds as part of a plea deal.
+Jurlina was sentenced to 14 days in prison and two years of probation on July 20, and ordered to pay $500 in restitution for damage to the Capitol.
+(Updated July 20, 2023.)

-- June 30, 2021: Chase Kevin Allen, from Massachusetts, was arrested in connection with destroying media equipment.
+• June 30, 2021: Chase Kevin Allen, from Massachusetts, was arrested in connection with destroying media equipment.
 Allen was part of a group captured on video repeatedly stomping on camera equipment.
 Allen told federal prosecutors he considered himself a documentary filmmaker and was at the Capitol on Jan.
 6 to film the events.
 As part of a November 2022 plea deal, Allen pleaded guilty to charges related to destruction of property.
-Allen was sentenced to three years of probation on April 20, 2023, and ordered to pay $500 restitution.
+Allen was sentenced to three years of probation on April 20, 2023, and ordered to pay $500 in restitution for damage to the Capitol.
 (Updated April 20, 2023.)

-- June 30, 2021: Long island resident Gabriel Brown was arrested and charged with destruction of property in connection with destroying media equipment.
+• June 30, 2021: Long Island resident Gabriel Brown was arrested and charged with destruction of property in connection with destroying media equipment.
 Prosecutors identified Brown as part of the crowd that destroyed cameras, tripods, and remote broadcasting equipment.
 Brown filed a guilty plea as part of a plea agreement on Feb.
 8, 2023.
-A sentencing hearing is scheduled for May 12.
-(Updated April 20, 2023.)
+Brown was sentenced to 20 days incarceration followed by a year of supervised release on July 12, and ordered to pay $500 in restitution for damage to the Capitol.
+(Updated July 20, 2023.)

-- July 1, 2021: Virginia resident Joshua Dillon Haynes was arrested and indicted on eight counts, including destroying news equipment belonging to media crews.
+• July 1, 2021: Virginia resident Joshua Dillon Haynes was arrested and indicted on eight counts, including destroying news equipment belonging to media crews.
 Haynes initially pleaded not guilty to the charges but later withdrew his request for a jury trial.
 On Oct.
 28, 2022, Haynes pleaded guilty to two felony charges for obstruction and destruction of property.
 On Feb.
 2, 2023, Haynes was sentenced to more than 2 1/2 years in prison on each charge, which will run concurrently.
 Both sentences carry an additional three years of supervised release, and Haynes was also ordered to pay $2,000 in restitution for damage to the Capitol.
 On May 1, Haynes was ordered to pay approximately $33,000 in restitution to ZDF’s insurer with monthly payments of $20 following his release.
 (Updated Feb.
 3, 2023.)

 Two members of an extremist group admitted to defacing the U.S. Capitol Building Memorial Doors during the riots with the words 'Murder the Media.'
 The Department of Justice said the phrase was also the name of their social media channel.

-— REUTERS/ERIN SCOTTHarassment of journalists
+— REUTERS/ERIN SCOTT

 Dozens of journalists were also harassed while covering the riots, and “Murder the Media” was written on the Capitol Building’s commemorative doors.

-- January 2021: Federal prosecutors charged Nicholas R. Ochs and Nicholas DeCarlo, self-proclaimed Proud Boys, with obstruction of an official proceeding.
+• January 2021: Federal prosecutors charged Nicholas R. Ochs and Nicholas DeCarlo, self-proclaimed Proud Boys, with obstruction of an official proceeding.
 Both Ochs and DeCarlo pleaded guilty to the charge on Sept.
 9, 2022, and admitted to defacing the Memorial Doors on the Capitol Building by writing “Murder the Media” in maker.
 The Justice Department said MTM was the name of their social media channel.
 On Dec.
 9, DeCarlo and Ochs were each sentenced to four years in federal prison followed by three years of supervised release.
 According to court documents, Ochs was ordered to pay a $5,000 fine and $2,000 in restitution and a $100 special assessment.
 DeCarlo was ordered to pay a $2,500 fine, $2,000 in restitution and a $100 special assessment.
 (Updated Dec.
 9, 2022.)